videolan/vlc-android/.gitlab/issue_templates/Default.md

 This default template purpose is to be used to report a bug you found in VLC for Android.

+To use a different template, follow the instructions here: https://code.videolan.org/videolan/vlc-android/-/wikis/Create-an-issue-and-use-a-template

 If you want to ask for a new feature, please use the "VLC for Android - Feature Request.md" template above.

 If you're a libvlc java developer, please use the "libvlc - Bug" template.

 If you just want to ask questions on how to use VLC for Android, please use our forum at https://forum.videolan.org/viewforum.php?f=35

-To use a template, follow the instructions here: https://code.videolan.org/videolan/vlc-android/-/wikis/Create-an-issue-and-use-a-template

-Please not that any ticket not using a template may be closed without notice as it won't provide the necessary information.
+Please note that any ticket not using a template may be closed without notice as it won't provide the necessary information.

 -->